sanni85/Mod-l-galois-representations/data/nf_mod_ell/3/Readme.md

   - D_4 fields are given by an irreducible octic while one might want each represented as a product of two quartic D4's

+Allmod3 is a magma data file for all irreducible GL(2,3) representations with conductor <= 1000 in the form <polynomial, conductor, top slope>.